 Visit Fortune, Bloomberg or the Harvard Business Review and you’re seeing them: headlines about digital transformation.
 Don’t be tricked into thinking this is another buzzword – it’s not.
-Digital transformation is the top strategic priority for half of executives globally in 2017.
+Digital transformation is the top strategic priority for half of executives globally.

 What exactly does digital transformation mean?
 Ray Wang, principal analyst and founder at Silicon Valley-based firm Constellation Research Inc., defines the term as “the methodology in which organizations transform and create new business models and culture with digital technologies.”
 We sat down with Ray to discuss how today’s leaders can create a successful digital transformation.
 This is the first post in a six-part series.